futuredapp/Engineering-Handbook/docs/teams/fullstack/tech_stack/30_devops.md

 ## Infrastructure as Code

-Some projects use Infrastructure as Code (IaC) to define and manage cloud resources.
-This is not a default across all projects — it's adopted where the infrastructure complexity justifies it.

-- **Terraform** — Currently used on a few projects.
-Declarative HCL syntax, mature ecosystem, strong GCP and Digital Ocean support.
+!!! warning "Current State"

+    Most projects today do **not** use Infrastructure as Code.
+Infrastructure is typically set up manually through cloud provider consoles and CLI tools.
+This is a known gap and one of the team's top priorities to improve.

+### Where We Are

+- Infrastructure for most projects is provisioned manually (cloud consoles, CLI)
+- A handful of projects use **Terraform** with basic GCP or Digital Ocean resource definitions
+- There is no standardized IaC template or workflow across projects
+- Manual setup leads to inconsistent environments, undocumented configuration, and difficult handovers

+### Where We Want to Be

-- **Pulumi** — We are experimenting with Pulumi as an alternative.
-It allows defining infrastructure in TypeScript, which fits naturally into our stack.
+Our goal is to adopt **Pulumi** as the primary IaC tool.
+Pulumi allows defining infrastructure in TypeScript, which fits naturally into our stack and lowers the barrier for full-stack developers.

-When IaC is used, the general principles apply:

-- Infrastructure state is stored remotely (e.g. GCS bucket, Terraform Cloud, Pulumi Cloud)
+**Target state:**

+- Every new project includes a Pulumi stack defining its cloud resources
-- Changes go through PR review, just like application code
+- Infrastructure changes go through PR review, just like application code
+- Infrastructure state is stored remotely (Pulumi Cloud or GCS bucket)
-- Environment-specific configuration is separated from the resource definitions
+- Environment-specific configuration is separated from resource definitions
+- Project audits to migrate existing manual infrastructure to code

+### Transition Plan

+1. **New projects** — Start with a Pulumi template as part of project scaffolding
+2. **Existing projects** — Gradually import existing resources into Pulumi during maintenance windows
+3. **Knowledge sharing** — OPS specialists help teams adopt IaC practices

 ## Environment Promotion